tomvanbraeckel/yamcs.github.com/docs/server/TM_Loaders.md

 This configuration file contains, next to the username/password used to connect to the database, the path and the version of the CCU that will be loaded and also the testConfiguration (an end item of type EGSE_TEST_CONFIGURATION).

-Based on the CCU parameters and on the opsname of the testConfiguration<footnote><para>Note that the test configuration can only be specified through its opsname, so the opsname must exist and be unique.</para></footnote>, Yamcs can determine the following three attributes which are used as attributes of the XTCE header:
+Based on the CCU parameters and on the opsname of the testConfiguration (the test configuration can only be specified through its opsname, so the opsname must exist and be unique.), Yamcs can determine the following three attributes which are used as attributes of the XTCE header:

 * CCU Internal Version - this is a number uniquely identifying the CCU and the CCU version
 * Test Configuration SID - this is a number uniquely identifying the test configuration
 * Consistency Date - this is the time when the configured CCU has been last modified.

-Please refer to <xref linkend="telemetry-processing"/> and to <xref linkend="commanding"/> for details on the loading of the MDB end items and on the mapping to Yamcs structures.
+Please refer to [Telemetry Processing](/docs/server/Telemetry_Processing/) and to [Commanding](/docs/server/Commanding) for details on the loading of the MDB end items and on the mapping to Yamcs structures.

 The configuration parameter `checkForUpdatedMdb` configures Yamcs to check or not the Oracle database for modified versions of the MDB.
 If the MDB can not be loaded from the serialized file, the Oracle database is checked nevertheless.